Como a fundição sob pressão e a fundição sob pressão diferem??

 The filling mechanism directly impacts part quality, propriedades mecânicas, and defect rates.
 Below is a detailed comparison of key performance metrics:

-Resistência à tracçãoSuperior (Por exemplo, 280–320MPa for aluminum alloys); dense structure boosts strength.Bom (Por exemplo, 240–280MPa for aluminum alloys); slightly lower due to minor porosity.
+Resistência à tracçãoSuperior (por exemplo, 280–320MPa for aluminum alloys); dense structure boosts strength.Bom (por exemplo, 240–280MPa for aluminum alloys); slightly lower due to minor porosity.

-Heat Treatment CompatibilityExcelente; uniform structure resists deformation during heat treatment (Por exemplo, T6).Bom; can be heat-treated but may require pre-inspection to avoid pore expansion.
+Heat Treatment CompatibilityExcelente; uniform structure resists deformation during heat treatment (por exemplo, T6).Bom; can be heat-treated but may require pre-inspection to avoid pore expansion.

-4. Aplicações: Matching Process to Part Needs
+4. Aplicativos: Matching Process to Part Needs

 Each process excels in specific scenarios, based on part design, material, e requisitos de desempenho.
 The table below maps processes to ideal use cases: